 Distribution beds shall be level and shall be located a minimum of five (5) feet above the highest known seasonal groundwater elevation at the site.
 Filter material comprising the bed shall be clean gravel varying in size from .75 inch to 2.5 inches.
 The total thickness of the bed shall be sufficient to provide a minimum of twelve (12) inches of filter material below, and at least two (2) inches of such material above all distribution piping within the bed.
-Distribution piping shall uniformly distribute effluent over the entire area of the bed.
-Distribution beds shall be of sufficient size to limit the application rate for effluent to not more than 1.5 gallons per square foot per day.
+Distribution piping shall uniformly distribute effluent to rot more than 1.5 gallons per square foot per day.